thepag/heart.js/README.md

 ```javascript
 myHeart.pulse(heartrate); // In Beats Per Minute (BPM)
 ```
-Changes to the pulse rate take affect when the pulsating heart is at its minimum value.
+Changes to the pulse rate take affect when the pulsating heart is at its smallest.